LeonardoZanotti/Cat-or-dog-AI/README.md

 # Cat or dog AI
-AI that counts the Biceps Curls you do
+AI that check if the animal in the image is or cat or a dog

 ## Requirements
 ```commandline